Eleni Mylonas: Work

 Her first exhibition was Nude Landscapes at the Zoumboulaki Gallery of Athens, in 1982.

 Her work has been featured in solo exhibitions at the MoMA PS1 in New York City; Benaki Museum in Athens; Francoise Heitsch Gallery in Munich; Ileana Tounta Contemporary Art Center in Athens; Zoumboulaki Gallery in Athens; Foundation of Hellenic Culture in New York City and Art Resources Transfer.
 Her work has been shown at various museums and galleries including, the Queens Museum in New York City; MOMus Museum in Thessaloniki; EMST Museum in Athens; Cooper Union in New York; Museum of Contemporary Art of Crete; and the Alternative Museum in New York City.
-She has collaborated with international curators including Joanna de Vos, Beral Madra, Christian Oxenius, Edward Leffingwell and Sozita Goudouna.Three bodies of work from her photographic archive, Ellis Island, NY Graffiti/Street Art and Portraits of Artists & Personalities, are part of the MoMA Archives.
+She has collaborated with international curators including Joanna de Vos, Beral Madra, Christian Oxenius, Edward Leffingwell and Sozita Goudouna.
+Three bodies of work from her photographic archive, Ellis Island, NY Graffiti/Street Art and Portraits of Artists & Personalities, are part of the MoMA Archives.

 Reviews

-On the occasion of the New York exhibition of Mylonas' series of photographs of the abandoned Ellis Island, American art critic April Kingsley wrote the images make "rubble-covered rags look like the draperies on the Nike of Samothrace."
+On the occasion of the New York exhibition of Mylonas's series of photographs of the abandoned Ellis Island, American art critic April Kingsley wrote the images make "rubble-covered rags look like the draperies on the Nike of Samothrace."
 She added that the artist's "eye finds the formal beauty of ancient Greece at its most glorious in the least of the modern world's visual material--graffiti, the rubble of abandoned buildings and empty lots, and, recently wrecked automobiles."